Written by Tenley Haraldson.

 How Do Sulfates Work?

-Sulfates are surfactants, which means they lower the surface tension of water so oil, dirt, and grime can mix with it more easily.
+Sulfates are surfactants, meaning that they lower the surface tension of water so oil, dirt, and grime can mix with it more easily.
 One side of the molecule attaches to oil while the other side attaches to water.
-This helps cleaning products lift, dissolve, and rinse dirt and grease away.
+This helps cleaning products lift, dissolve, and rinse impurities away.

 SLS is the best-known and most commonly-used sulfate.
 It’s inexpensive and can be derived from a number of sources including petroleum, coconut oil, and even palm oil.